GHI — Greystone Housing Impact Investors LP

 2. Strategic Updates and Business Highlights

-- GHI is repositioning its investment strategy by exiting market rate multifamily JV equity investments and reallocating capital into tax-exempt mortgage revenue bonds, which are expected to provide more stable, tax-advantaged earnings.
+- GHI is repositioning its investment strategy by exiting remaining market rate multifamily JV equity investments and reallocating capital into tax-exempt mortgage revenue bond investments.

-- The partnership currently has 8 market rate multifamily JV equity investments in lease-up or stabilization, with ongoing evaluations for potential development sites.
+- Currently, GHI has 8 market rate multifamily JV equity investments in lease-up or stabilization, with occupancy trends showing variability due to local market conditions.

-- The new quarterly unitholder distribution is set at $0.14 per unit, deemed sustainable during the portfolio transition.
+- The quarterly unitholder distribution was set at $0.14 per unit, deemed sustainable during the portfolio transition.

 3. Forward Guidance and Outlook

-- Management anticipates that as properties stabilize and occupancy increases, operating losses will decrease, leading to potential recovery of losses upon future sales.
+- Management anticipates that as properties stabilize and occupancy increases, losses will narrow, leading to potential recovery of original investment costs upon sale.

 4. Bad News, Challenges, or Points of Concern